Teng Lab Experiment Participation

 • Magnetic resonance imaging (MRI).
 For some studies we may collect an MRI scan to image the precise shape of your brain, also at UCSF's imaging facilities.

 • Virtual/remote data collection.
 Some perception experiments can be conducted online via web browser, and some virtual studies may involve simple survey data collection via web or phone.
-We may contact individual participants via the form linked above, or recruit using our platform on Prolific.com.
+We may contact individual participants via the form linked above, or recruit using our platform on Prolific.com(link is external).

 Where else can I volunteer for studies?